chrisgulvik/c-SSTAR/README.md

 1. AR gene family (from database)
 2. AR gene variant (from database)
 3. sequence defline/header where the AR gene is located (from genome)
-4. % nucleotide similarity (from blastn output)
+4. % nucleotide identity (from blastn output)
 5. bp length of alignment (from blastn output)
 6. bp length of AR gene (from blastn output)